evgenyneu/covid19/README.md

 # Using logistic function to model number of COVID-19 confirmed cases in Stan and Python

 This is a Stan model for analysing time series of confirmed cases of Coronavirus (COVID-19).
+This is a simple model that was done for educational purposes only.
+It almost certainly very inaccurate and can not be used to predict the spread of the disease.

 The program does the following:

 * Downloads new data on confirmed COVID-19 cases from Johns Hopkins University [Github's repository]( https://github.com/CSSEGISandData/COVID-19).